Nmonchart

 Temperature, Watts and GPU MHz

-- In the data look for lines starting with GPU_ - Note each adapters has two GPUs so a total of four - New Graphs
+- In the data, look for lines starting with GPU_ - Note that each adapter has two GPUs so a total of four - New Graphs

 GPU_UTIL - NVidea GPU Stats, GPU CPU Utilisation percent